astronomer/airflow-guides/guides/soda-data-quality.md

 ---
 title: "Soda Core and Airflow"
-description: "Using Soda Core to implement data quality checks in Airflow DAGs"
+description: "Using Soda Core to implement data quality checks in Airflow DAGs."
-date: 2022-08-02T00:00:00.000Z
+date: 2022-08-11T00:00:00.000Z
 slug: "soda-data-quality"
 heroImagePath: null
-tags: ["Soda", "Data Quality"]
+tags: ["Soda", "Data quality"]
 ---

 [Soda Core](https://www.soda.io/core) is an open source framework for checking data quality.
 It uses the Soda Checks Language (SodaCL) to run checks defined in a YAML file.